Bachelor Butte Dog Derby

 Class Description

-• The 5-mile course is loop that features some climbing; tight, downhill turns, a mile long straight-away.
+- The 7-mile* course is a loop that features some climbing; tight turns, and long straightaways.
 This will be a 5-dog maximum for sprint teams and a separate 1 or 2-dog skijor event.
-5 mile course map
+7- mile course map.

 Race Schedule